 Information focusing on primary care, containing videos of patients’ first-hand experiences, video highlights and presentations from key events and real-life case studies presented by experts in the field is also available.
-Resources include: frequently asked questions in urticaria answered by key opinion leaders, quick reference guides including diagnostic algorithms, and information about the TARGET My Hives application.
+Resources include: frequently asked questions in urticaria answered by key opinion leaders, quick reference guides and diagnostic algorithms.

 Paediatric urticaria - its impact and how diagnosis and management compares to adult recommendations.
 Doctor Montse Alvaro discusses the challenge of managing paediatric patients where it's strongly recommended that first-generation H1-antihistamines are not prescribed.

 Quick reference guides and case study videos dedicated to helping primary care practitioners diagnose, manage and treat.
 Professor Ana Gimenez-Arnau and Dr Dermot Ryan helped with the development of a downloadable checklist with algorithms, disease and drug information.

 Access accredited CMEs 'Managing CSU and its comorbidities: from primary to secondary care' and 'EAACI 2017: The future of urticaria – advances in CSU research', or take part in our e-Learning activities 'Case consults: Changing paradigms in the age of biologics' and 'Best practice in managing CSU: international guidelines versus local practice'.